Plan Change 8 (PC8)

 • Current plan stage: Early stage (not yet publicly notified)

-What Plan Change 8 means
+Proposed changes under Plan Change 8

 Plan Change 8 has two main parts: